rks101/eglinux/README.md

 ## Why Linux

 Okay, finally, for completeness, here is why one should learn and study Linux:
-1. Linux is an open-source software and free as in "no license cost" and comes with freedom as in "to get the source code and modify".
+1. Linux is an open-source operating system software and free as in "no license cost" and comes with freedom as in "to get the source code and modify".
+The Linux kernel has been freely available since August 1991.
 2. Linux helps to understand concepts, barebones, and actually build something.
-3. Linux is not controlled by corporate greed tied to quarterly or annual profits.
+3. Linux development as an OS or Kernel is not controlled by corporate greed tied to quarterly or annual profits.
 4. [Linux distributions/flavors power most of the TOP500 Supercomputers, officially](https://en.wikipedia.org/wiki/TOP500)
-5. Governments are switching to Linux to cut costs, maintain digital sovereignty, and contain cyber threats.
+5. Governments are switching to Linux to cut costs on Licenses, maintain digital sovereignty, and contain cyber threats.

 ----